Kerala United FC: Former venues

 Since 1977, Kerala United FC played its home matches at the EMS Stadium in Kozhikode.

 In 2021, Kerala United FC shifted their base from Kozhikode to Malappuram district Seethi Haji Stadium, located in Edavanna, as their training ground.

 Current venue

 The club plays its home games at the Payyanad Stadium in nearby town called Manjeri.

-Support and rivalry

-Supporters

-During its time as Calicut Quartz FC, a club recognised Kozhikode fan club named Rose Brigade became the supporters.
-They are supporting since 2017.
-The EMS Stadium had seen an average attendance of 45,000.
-The players and the coach had often acknowledged the fans' support in the success and called them "The 12th Man".
-Since the rebranding into Kerala United FC and the move into neighbouring Malappuram the club is building a great fan following in the locality.

-Rivalries
+Rivalry

 During their time at Kozhikode as Calicut Quartz FC, they had a rivalry with former National Football League side FC Kochin.
 They also enjoyed an on field rivalry with another Kozhikode based side Gokulam Kerala FC.
 The first Kozhikode Derby match between the two teams took place in the final of 2017–18 Kerala Premier League, where Calicut Quartz FC beat Gokulam Kerala FC beat 3–2.
 Upon change of ownership, team shifted its base from Kozhikode to Malappuram District which introduced a new Malabar Derby in Kerala Premier League.
 First match after acquisition was in 2020–21 Kerala Premier League semifinals, where two teams locked horns.
 The match ended as a goalless draw even after full time.
 Gokulam won 4–2 on penalties.